A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks

-A variety of alternative strategies have been developed in relatively recent years.
+A variety of alternative strategies has been developed in relatively recent years.
 Pizzuti and Socievole \cite{pizzuti2017} develop a genetic algorithm for community detection in multilayer networks that makes use of a multiobjective optimization formulation.
 In particular, the proposed algorithmic scheme exploits the concept of Pareto dominance when creating new populations at a given iteration, and returns a family of solutions that represent different trade-offs between the objectives at the end of the optimization process (the best solution is finally chosen using some tailored strategies).

-De Domenico et al.~\cite{de2015identifying} extend the famous information-theoretic approach of \cite{rosvall2008maps}, by proposing a method that generalizes the so-called map equation for single graphs and identifies communities as group of nodes that capture flow dynamics within and across layers for a long time.
+De Domenico et al.~\cite{de2015identifying} extend the famous information-theoretic approach of \cite{rosvall2008maps}, by proposing a method that generalizes the so-called map equation for single graphs and identifies communities as groups of nodes that capture flow dynamics within and across layers for a long time.

-A method based on likelihood maximization is proposed by De Bacco et al. \cite{de2017community} for the setting of multilayer networks with possibly intra-layers couplings.
+De Bacco et al. \cite{de2017community} proposed a method based on likelihood maximization.
 They define a mixed-membership multilayer stochastic block model and propose a method that infers the communities by fitting this model to a given multilayer dataset via log-likelihood maximization.

-Wilson et al.~\cite{Wilson} propose a technique for multilayer data with intra-layer coupling that aims at identifying densely connected sets of vertex-layer pairs via a significance-based score that quantifies the connectivity of such sets as compared to a suitable fixed-degree random graph model.
+Wilson et al.~\cite{Wilson} propose a technique for multilayer data that aims at identifying densely connected sets of vertex-layer pairs via a significance-based score that quantifies the connectivity of such sets as compared to a suitable fixed-degree random graph model.

 Methods inspired by data clustering techniques are another popular line of work.
 Zeng et al. \cite{Zeng} proposed a pattern mining algorithm for finding closed quasi-cliques that appear on multiple layers with a frequency above a given threshold.
 A cross-graph quasi-clique is defined as a set of vertices belonging to a maximal quasi-clique that appears on all layers \cite{Pei}.